Gigaspaces/xap-docs/site/content/xap120adm/logging.markdown

 org.openspaces.level = INFO
 ```

-OpenSpaces wraps the GigaSpaces core product with Spring which enables Spring configuration and Spring life cycle to GigaSpaces applications.
-Some additional info about OpenSpaces is [here](/faq/openspaces-faq.html).
+OpenSpaces wraps the   core product with Spring which enables Spring configuration and Spring life cycle to XAP applications.

 ## PU